The dynamical Schr\"odinger problem in abstract metric spaces: Examples

 \subsection{Acknowledgments}

 LM wishes to thank Jean-Claude Zambrini for numerous and fruitful discussions on the Schr\"odinger problem, and acknowledges support from the Portuguese Science Foundation through FCT project PTDC/MAT-STA/22812/2017 \emph{Schr\"oMoka}.
-LT acknowledges financial support from FSMP Fondation Sciences Math\'ematiques de Paris.
-DV was partially supported by the FCT projects UID/MAT/00324/2020 and PTDC/MAT-PUR/28686/2017.
+LT is grateful to Nicola Gigli for useful comments, and acknowledges financial support from FSMP Fondation Sciences Math\'ematiques de Paris.
+DV was partially supported by the FCT projects UID/MAT/00324/2020 and\\ PTDC/MAT-PUR/28686/2017.